L

 lay on the floor kt̓ək̓ʷt̓k̓ʷip

-- nak̓ʷm̓ aláʔ čkt̓k̓ʷt̓k̓ʷip ixíʔ It was right there on the floor (Cv)
+- nak̓ʷm̓ aláʔ čkt̓ək̓ʷt̓k̓ʷip ixíʔ.
+Indeed that was right here on the floor.
+(Cv)

 level ktəɬtiɬ